secretstartups/handbook/sales/field-communications/field-flash-newsletter/edition-2020-07-07/index.html.md

 Questions?
 Feedback for the team on content you'd like to see?
 Slack #competition.

 ### Deal of the Month 🏅
-Steve Challis, Strategic Account Leader UK, is joined by Brandon Jung, VP Alliances, and Kevin Franklin, Channel Sales Manager UK, to discuss a recent deal with Premiere Farnell.
+Steve Challis, Strategic Account Leader UK, is joined by Brandon Jung, VP Alliances, and Kevin Franklin, Channel Sales Manager UK, to discuss a recent deal with a large electronics company.
 Learn more about how our partner, McKinsey, played a huge role in this deal and the potential of what we can achieve together with an engaged, inspired channel.

 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/H1jG--VYrFc" frameborder="0" allowfullscreen="true"> </iframe>